 Signs of An Infestation

-The nests of bees, hornets and wasps vary greatly depending on the species of insect.
+Nests of bees, hornets, and wasps vary greatly depending on the species of insect.
 Some build nests below ground or in the crevices in dead wood, while others drill tunnels into rotten wood.
-Other species will make freestanding nests made of mud, paper or other natural materials.
+Other species will make freestanding nests made of mud, paper, or other natural materials.
 Some wasp species are parasitic, and will lay their eggs within insect hosts.

 Types of Bees, Hornets and Wasps